-In light of the Government's legal and international commitments, we propose that all companies that are listed in the UK or have an annual turnover greater than £45 million that receive support under the recovery package must make a legally enforceable commitment to the following conditions:
+In light of the Government's legal and international commitments, we propose that all companies1 that are listed in the UK or have an annual turnover greater than £45 million that receive support under the recovery package must make a legally enforceable commitment to the following conditions:

-- To report in line with the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD) in their annual reports, commencing this financial year. - 2.
-To achieve net zero emissions (scope 1, 2 and 3 emissions) by 2050 or earlier depending on the sector, with staged interim reduction targets. - 3.
-To disclose, within a maximum of 12 months after receipt of the support, a credible business plan, which includes clear measures for transparency and accountability, that is aligned with the goals and timelines of the Paris Agreement (i.e. a "Paris-aligned business plan") and report annually on progress against the plan's targets. - 4.
-To link management and director remuneration and incentives to achieving the targets set out in the Paris-aligned business plan. - 5.
-In order to ensure long-term company health and workers' interests are prioritised in the context of a just transition, to impose restrictions on executive pay (including bonuses) and capital distributions (including share buy-backs and dividends) for the duration of the receipt of government support.
+- To report in line with the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD)2 in their annual reports, commencing this financial year. - 2.
+To achieve net zero3 emissions (scope 1, 2 and 3 emissions) by 2050 or earlier depending on the sector, with staged interim reduction targets. - 3.
+To disclose, within a maximum of 12 months after receipt of the support, a credible business plan, which includes clear measures for transparency and accountability, that is aligned with the goals and timelines of the Paris Agreement4 (i.e. a "Parisaligned business plan") and report annually on progress against the plan's targets.5 - 4.
+To link management and director remuneration and incentives to achieving the targets set out in the Paris-aligned business plan.